andyinabox/ofxTimeline/README.md

 # ofxTimeline #
 ![Timeline](http://www.jamesgeorge.org/images/ofxtimeline/github/Header.png)

+***MODIFICATIONS: This fork has hotkey modifiers disabled.
+Was having trouble building on rasp pi, and this was a quick fix because I didn't need the modifiers.***

 ofxTimeline is a simple to use openFrameworks add on for creating a user interface to an editable timeline.
 The framework allows you to compose sequences of change over time, controlling the variables in your openFrameworks application to create time based interactions.

 If you're familiar with timelines from programs like After Effects, Final Cut, or Blender then ofxTimeline should feel comfortable.
 With just a few lines of code you can add a visual editor to smoothly interpolate curves, colors, video, oscillators, audio, and 3d cameras.

 You can also extend ofxTimeline with custom tracks to work with other types of time based data.
 Check out [Designing Custom Tracks](#designing-custom-tracks)